| Human Body | (No Comments)

 Because they are not insulin resistant and not carb burners, the insulinogenic effect of protein is less pronounced so they don’t need to worry about protein and gluconeogenesis as a carb burning insulin resistant woman.

-With anything we all vary slightly but I am going to try reversing my eating window, lowering fat and prioritising protein to see what happens in my n=1 experiment
+With anything we all vary slightly but I am going to try reversing my eating window, lowering fat and prioritizing protein to see what happens in my n=1 experiment